 English Language Learners

-ACT provides support on the ACT® test to U.S. students who are English learners to help ensure that the ACT scores earned by English learners accurately reflect what they have learned in school.
+ACT provides support on the ACT® test to U.S. students who are English learners.

 Timely resources for K-12 counselors